mauricedoepke/B3dToBlender/README.md

 ## Why creating this when there is [Assimp](http://www.assimp.org/) ?
-Assimmp did neither import bones nor bone weights correctly.
-I chose to do this In python as I felt it to be easier than to
+Assimmp did neither convert import bones nor bone weights correctly.
+I chose to do this In python as I felt it to be easier thant getting started with c++ and the assimp api.

 ## How to use it
  - Start Blender 2.7x